 (2) Sections 608, 609 and 610, with any necessary changes as the context may require, apply to applications for the renewal of registration certificates.

-(3) If an application for renewal of a registration certificate is not disposed of before the expiry of the validity period of the certificate, the customs authority may extend the validity period of the certificate until the application is disposed of.
+(3) If an application for renewal of a registration certificate is not disposed of before the expiry of the certificate, the customs authority may extend the validity of the certificate until the application is disposed of.